 We believe strongly that preparing for tomorrow starts with the youth of today.
 That’s why we partner with our community schools to offer a variety of educational programs for teachers and students.

-From providing grants for teacher projects to educating our youth about electrical safety, we strive to provide students with the resources they need to be wise energy managers in the future.
+From providing scholarships for our future energy workers to funding teacher projects to educating our youth about electrical safety, we strive to provide students with the resources they need to be wise energy managers in the future.

 4th Grade Electrical Safety Program